-Social media offers nonprofits of every kind expand the reach of their message, stay in touch with donors, and promote their work.
-A well-executed social media plan is arguably an essential element of a modern nonprofit’s public outreach.
-But along with the benefits come a range of pitfalls that nonprofits should work diligently to avoid.
+Social media offers nonprofit organizations of every kind expand the reach of their message, stay in touch with donors, and promote their work.
+A well-executed social media plan is arguably an essential element of a modern nonprofit organization’s public outreach.
+But along with the benefits come a range of pitfalls that nonprofit organizations should work diligently to avoid.

 Operating without a social media policy.